Locally Cartesian Closed Quasicategories from Type Theory: Fibration categories and the quasicategory of frames

 In particular, given a fibration $f \colon A \to B$ in a fibration category $\C$, one gets a homotopical functor $f_! \colon \C \fibslice A \to \C \fibslice B$ and thus we may define $\Nf f_!$ as above.
 Unwinding the definitions, we see that $\Nf f_!
-X$ is given by applying the functor $f_!$ to $X$ pointwise and then replacing the resulting diagram fsibrantly.
-By construction, the functors $\Nf f_!$ and $\Nf f^*$ are homotopy inverses in Joyal's model structure on $\sSet$. \end{construction}
+X$ is given by applying the functor $f_!$ to $X$ pointwise and then replacing the resulting diagram fibrantly.
+If $f$ was an acyclic fibration to start with, the functors $\Nf f_!$ and $\Nf f^*$ are clearly seen to be homotopy inverses in Joyal's model structure on $\sSet$. \end{construction}